tobibodamer/Qwen3-TTS-streaming-api/README.md

 Added in this fork:
 - **Two-phase streaming** - faster first-chunk latency
+- **Multiple EOS token detection** - broader termination coverage for reliable generation stopping.
+Fixes sped-up audio and runaway generation in streaming
+- **Hann window crossfade** - click-free chunk boundaries with proper fade-in/fade-out
+- **Batch streaming** - process multiple texts in a single batched transformer pass with `batch_stream_generate_voice_clone()`, with per-item state management and independent EOS detection
 - **Repetition penalty for streaming** - prevents token loops that cause looping audio and runaway generation.
 Defaults to 1.0 (disabled) because streaming generates frame-by-frame with CUDA graph constraints where repetition manifests differently than the non-streaming path (which defaults to 1.05)
-- **Multiple EOS token detection** - broader termination coverage for reliable generation stopping
-- **Hann window crossfade** - click-free chunk boundaries with proper fade-in/fade-out
-- **Batch streaming** - process multiple texts in a single batched transformer pass with `batch_stream_generate_voice_clone()`, with per-item state management and independent EOS detection

 ## Installation